 Notes and substitutions

-- Vegetables: You can also incorporate other vegetables like sweet potato (kamote), mushrooms, jicama (singkamas), bell peppers, or heart of palm (ubod).
+- Vegetables: Besides the usual veggies, you can add other vegetables like sweet potato (kamote), mushrooms, jicama (singkamas), bell peppers, or heart of palm (ubod).
 Feel free to experiment and personalize it with your favorite vegetables.

 - Lumpia wrappers: Use lumpia wrappers if available.
 They are thin, wheat-based wrappers that crisp up beautifully when fried.
 You can also use frozen spring roll wrappers readily available in Asian supermarkets.

 - Dipping sauce: Spiced vinegar is a classic dipping sauce for lumpia.
-Its tanginess helps cut through the greasiness of the fried rolls, providing a refreshing contrast.
-Sweet chili sauce is another option that provides a balance of sweetness and heat.
+Sweet chili sauce is another option.

 How to make this recipe

-Set a wrapper in a diamond shape and spoon about ⅓ cup of the filling across the lower half, forming a 3.5-inch log.
+Set a wrapper in a diamond shape on your work surface.
+Spoon about ⅓ cup of the filling across the lower half, forming a 3.5-inch log.

 You can also use water with cornstarch or egg wash, depending on the type of wrappers you are using.
 Repeat the process with the remaining filling and wrappers.
 If making ahead, you can freeze them to fry later.

-Enjoy them hot with your favorite dipping sauce.
+Enjoy your Lumpiang Gulay hot with a vinegar dip or your favorite dipping sauce.

 Recipe FAQs